-One of the main techniques currently used in automotive manufacturing to reduce sound and vibration is the application of an adhesive layer of viscoelastic material to metal or composite components that are susceptible to vibration to "dampen" noise and vibration.
+One of the main techniques currently used in automotive manufacturing to reduce sound and vibration is the application of an adhesive layer of viscoelastic material to metal or composite components that are susceptible to vibration to "damp" noise and vibration.
 Momentive SilGrip™ NVH provides absorption and isolation through its pressure-sensitive adhesive properties.

-Unlike Momentive SilGrip™ NVH other materials used for dampening may consist of acrylic or rubber-based adhesives.
+Unlike Momentive SilGrip™ NVH other materials used for damping may consist of acrylic or rubber-based adhesives.
 While these types of adhesives provide sufficient damping at room temperature, the damping properties provided are significantly reduced when the temperature changes and are almost non-existent when the temperatures outside are 15-25°C.